Poikilos/BackupGoNow/README.md

 * (2007-01-25) prevent pushing button twice from crashing program

 ## Known Issues
+* Make sure AddFile IGNORES all filters (folder AND file filters!)
+* InternalIndexOfPseudoRootWhereFolderStartsWithItsRoot and other drive handling methods should be called with case senstive set to TRUE if sDirSep is '/'.
+* Change program menu icon (on menu bar) to custom icon (instead of compiler logo)
+* Add separate command in menu to delete all files on dest that aren't on source (ONLY do UNDER drive folders, NOT top-level)
+* (optimization) do not traverse folder if folder date is same as backup
+* always exclude when name with wildcard IsLike: ?:\System Volume Information, ?:\Config.Msi, ?:\RECYCLED, ?:\RECYCLER, ?:\$Recycle.Bin, ?:\.Trashes, ?:\MSOCache, ?:\Boot, ?:\Recovery
+* IF CAN'T DISPLAY FREE SPACE, show used space instead (count existing space used first)
+* fix bug where says finished reading script text file even if user cancelled
+* fix bug where cannot recreate destination folder (check for DirectoryInfo overlap that would cause inability to write subfolder)
+* Now that listbox output is minimal, log file should be written in realtime
+  * make sure that EVERYTHING written to listbox is logged
+* Make filters AND masks case-insensitive
+* Limit size of files to backup
+* Fix whatever is causing this Console.Error output:
+	Could not finish backing up file in BackupFile System.IO.IOException: There is not enough space on the disk. at System.IO.__Error.WinIOError(Int32 errorCode, String maybeFullPath)
+		at System.IO.File.InternalCopy(String sourceFileName, String destFileName, Boolean overwrite) at OrangejuiceElectronica.MainForm.BackupFile(String sSrcFilePath, Boolean bUseReconstructedPath, FileInfo fiNow) Could not finish backing up file in BackupFile System.IO.IOException: There is not enough space on the disk. at System.IO.__Error.WinIOError(Int32 errorCode, String maybeFullPath)
+		at System.IO.File.InternalCopy(String sourceFileName, String destFileName, Boolean overwrite) at OrangejuiceElectronica.MainForm.BackupFile(String sSrcFilePath, Boolean bUseReconstructedPath, FileInfo fiNow) Process is terminated due to StackOverflowException.

+* Call conditional refresh (including updating scrollbar values) EVERY time a file begins AND ends copying EVEN IF doesn't need to be copied
+	* problem may be caused by copying large files so create thread for file operations.
+		* possibly calculate disc write speed (of course, only use files that are actually need to be copied and copy successfully)
+			* then create a per-file progress bar for files that take more than a certain amount of time (change to animated bar if reaches expected time then back to regular after done)
+			* OR OPTION 2: create a percenage indicator (MUST go up to only 99%!) inside message label and say "exceeded estimated time" if goes over.
+* !
+Make backup able to overwrite readonly files that changed (if doesn't)!
+* Make backup able to delete readonly files that have been backed up
+* Running Backup GoNow on Windows 7 did NOT remove Firefox's prefs.js from :\Backup\C\Document and Settings\...\
+  (did not remove Documents and Settings, possibly because it exists as a virtual folder of some sort in Windows 7)
+* Allow "*" in path (i.e. for Outlook identity or mozilla profile folder)
+  * ALREADY USED - see script.txt
+* Delete folders from backup that are not currently being backed up
+  * somehow account for subfolders that were backed up using different masks
+  * account for files that will be backed up later in the script (see "account for files previously backed up manually" in Changes section)
+* add a "Pause" button (multithreaded+callback)
 * ? fix commented line in main: Application.SetCompatibleTextRenderingDefault(false);

 ## Developer Notes